 If high enrollment means that no places are available, you may choose to be put on a waitlist, or to be considered for one of our other pre-orientation programs.

 We offer need-based scholarships to qualified students.
 The award is calculated through the financial aid office and, at its maximum, accounts for a $500 reduction in program tuition.
 Summer Wilderness scholarships do not affect a student’s financial aid package from the College.

 You can apply for financial aid via the application form.
-Your application must be received by May 15, 2021 to be considered.
+First-year applications must be received by May 15, 2021 to be considered.
+Transfer student applications must be received by June 15, 2021 to be considered.
 Award announcements will be sent out by May 21, 2021.
 You will have until June 1, 2021 to confirm your acceptance of the award.